OpenMDAO/OpenMDAO-Framework/docs/tutorials/geometry/doe_geometry.rst

 .. figure:: library_assembly.png
    :align: center

-**Adding required files to the project**

-There are three files we need to add to the project for our specific problem.
-Click the Files tab on the left.
-From the File menu, select Add Files.
-Navigate to the
-``examples/openmdao.examples.nozzle_geometry_doe/openmdao/examples/nozzle_geometry_doe`` directory.
-Add the files: cowl.stl, plug.stl and simple_nozzle.py.

 **Setting up the geometry component**

 Go back to the Library and drag the ``GeomComponent`` item and drop it into the `top` assembly.